OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 Transport confidentiality protects against eavesdropping and man-in-the-middle attacks against web service communications to/from the server.

 **Rule**: All communication with and between web services containing sensitive features, an authenticated session, or transfer of sensitive data must be encrypted using well-configured [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 This is recommended even if the messages themselves are encrypted because [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) provides numerous benefits beyond traffic confidentiality including integrity protection, replay defenses, and server authentication.
-For more information on how to do this properly see the [Transport Layer Protection Cheat Sheet](Transport_Layer_Protection_Cheat_Sheet.md).
+For more information on how to do this properly see the [Transport Layer Security Cheat Sheet](Transport_Layer_Security_Cheat_Sheet.md).

 ## Server Authentication